lnfernux/lnfernux.github.io/_posts/2024-06-21-TestYourself.md

 - They have Active Directory, but no one knows how it's set up since it was configured by a previous sysadmin that left for greener pastures.
 - They pay for E5 licenses, but everything is out of the box.

+In other words, they seem to be **lacking a strategy and a process for implementing it**.
+They are looking for **tools to cover their bases**, but they **don't have the people or processes in place to handle these tools**.
+They also have E5 licenses, which includes Microsoft XDR, but maybe they are using it out of the box and not **configuring it properly**?

 ### Conclusion

-What would you do?
+**What would you do**?
 If this company came asking for a security test, I could write it up to the CISO wanting to show how bad things were to secure more budget.
 But, in this case, let's review:

 - They need a security strategy
 - This strategy needs to outline patching, backups, inventory management (to mention some things...) - just in general proccesses for good IT hygiene.
 - They need people to put these processes into place, and people to perform the tasks outline in these processes.
 - Their current tools SHOULD be covering their bases, but likely they don't have the people or processes in place to make it work.
 - Out-of-the-box are usually not enough - they need to be configured and maintained.

+---

 ## Back to reality